A Rare Esophageal Disorder

 Following a proper diagnosis, a patient may be given several treatment options.
 While none of the available treatments can cure the disorder, they can improve symptoms.
 Treatments include:

 - Drug Therapy – Calcium channel blockers in conjunction with nitrates have been shown to weaken the lower esophageal sphincter.
 Patients are often directed to take a pill a few minutes before eating.
 While this method is certainly the least invasive, many patients feel that it is not an effective long-term treatment.

 - Laparoscopic Heller Myotomy – The muscles of the lower esophageal sphincter and the uppermost part of the stomach are cut in order to weaken the muscle fibers.
 In the past, the surgery required making an incision in the chest; today miVIP uses minimally invasive technology to make small incisions that allow for an easy recovery time.
 85 percent of patients report that the Laparoscopic Heller Myotomy improved symptoms 10 years following the surgery.

-- Balloon Dilation – A patient swallows a balloon and, often using an x-ray, the balloon is placed at the lower esophageal sphincter.
-It is quickly inflated, thus ripping the muscles of the lower esophageal sphincter and loosening them.
+- Balloon Dilation – A patient swallows a specially designed balloon that has not yet been inflicted.
+The doctor uses x-ray scanning to position the balloon at the lower esophageal sphincter.
+It is then inflated to loosen the muscles of the lower esophageal sphincter.
 Approximately 2/3 of patients say that this procedure helps alleviate their swallowing issues.

 Contact miVIP for Relief from Achalasia

-While achalasia is not preventable, treatment of the issue can often help proven complications such as aspiration and pneumonia due to food backing into the lungs.
-If you suffer from any symptoms associated with this disorder, contact miVIP Surgery Centers today at 855-496-4847 to schedule an appointment and start diagnosis and treatment of what plagues you.
+While achalasia is not preventable, treatment of the issue can often help reduce associated complications, such as aspiration and pneumonia due to food backing into the lungs.
+If you suffer from any symptoms associated with this disorder, contact miVIP Surgery Centers today at 855-496-4847 to schedule an appointment for evaluation, diagnosis and treatment.